-Calpe's Internal Audit function is an independent function and provides objective challenge and assurance over Calpe.

-The Internal Audit function supports Calpe in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+The Calpe Internal Audit function is led by the TransRe Director of Internal Audit, based in New York, USA under the oversight of Paul Cole, Internal Audit function holder for Calpe.
+Internal Audit is an independent function that provides objective challenge and assurance over Calpe.
+Internal Audit supports Calpe in accomplishing its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+Those carrying out the Internal Audit function do not assume any other key functions.